stuenkels/6502Rev2/README.md

 # Pictures
 <img src="./images/topDown.jpg">
 <br>
 The LCD header was mirrored on this first run of boards, the GERBER files and KiCad project have been updated in the repo.

+If you want to build this PCB yourself, you can download the gerber.zip file and order it from JLCPCB or PCBWAY